Abbey104: History

-In February 2018, Abbey 104 was given a new five-year extension to its licence, committing the station to serve the local community for the foreseeable future with a fantastic collection of old and new hits to entertain the listener 24 hours a day, seven days a week.
+In February 2018, Abbey 104 was given a new five-year extension to its licence, committing the station to serve the local community for the foreseeable future with a collection of old and new hits.
 The licence was again renewed in 2023 for a further five years.
 The station celebrated 10 years of broadcasting with a party at Mill Farm with current and former presenters and the station's business partners taking part.

-Presenters on Abbey 104 include Programme Controller Phil Clements, with a Charts Show, Bob Ford Folk and Roots Show, John Shearing's The Unlimted Music Show and The Retro Rock Show, and many more.
+Presenters on Abbey 104 include programme controller Phil Clements, with a Charts Show, Bob Ford Folk and Roots Show, John Shearing's The Unlimited Music Show and The Retro Rock Show, and many more.
 Community-centred shows include The Countryside Matters, The BV Magazine podcast and Legally Speaking which offers legal and financial tips from Mogers Drewett Solicitors and Financial Planners.

 In February 2024, Abbey 104 was unexpectedly given six months' notice to quit its home for over 10 years in The Coombe, Sherborne, as the whole site was being sold.
 New premises were eventually found at 118 Yeovil Road, Sherborne and the work began to convert the building into a working studio with appropriate soundproofing, lighting and heating.
 Local businesses, Abbey 104 members, and members of the public responded to the station's request for support, and donated funds, items needed and labour.
 Everyone at Abbey 104 is hugely grateful to all those who helped relocate to the new studio.
 It could not have been done without them.
 The station continued to broadcast during the eight weeks or so of refurbishment and launched from the new studio in August 2024.